pazcm/cook-book/README.md

 Fixed by including the <label> tags for each input.
 - Path Image broken in recipe detail view, getting a few 404 error for images.- Fixed by using jinja's url_root method `<img src="{{url_for('static' filename='images/example.jpg')}}">` instead of hardcode the filepath, with `<img src="static/images/example.jpg">`
-- Edit Recipe issue.
-After editing twice information is gone ...
+- Edit Recipe template issue, the information was missed after editing a recipe due a bug in the 'category' form field Fixed by pointed the right category name to the update function.

 ## Deployment